 Students can meet new people just about everywhere at DePaul: in the residence halls, in class and outside of class, at programs and events on campus.

 Many of DePaul's offices are dedicated to student involvement and deliver many on-campus opportunities that help students connect to and network with others.
-Contact Student Affairs at (312) 362-5680 for more information.
+Students can visit OrgSync to learn about student clubs and organizations on campus, as well as see upcoming campus events.
+They can also visit the Student Affairs website to learn about a variety of ways to get involved and meet people.

 What do DePaul students do on the weekends?